ultimatemovers/wafwaf/en/franchising.md

 third_subtitle: CONCEPT – WAF-WAF FRANCHISE
 accordions:
 - title: SUPPORT FOR FRANCHISANTS
-  description: |-
-    ** Before opening the establishment: **

-    Finding a suitable site, offer from the sites that are available
+  description: "Before opening the establishment: \n\nFinding a suitable site, offer

-    Architectural study and design of the establishment

-    Construction and equipment of turnkey facilities

-    Recruitment and training of complete staff, including you, where we will introduce you to individual processes (operation, quality, marketing, finance, human resources, restaurant control, loyalty system, software, etc.)

-    ** After opening the establishment: **

-    Ensuring the supply of raw materials, packaging and other materials (especially marketing), including technology and logistics
+    from the sites that are available\n\nArchitectural study and design of the establishment\n\nConstruction and equipment of turnkey facilities\n\nRecruitment and training of complete staff, including you, where we will introduce you to individual processes (operation, quality, marketing, finance, human resources, restaurant control, loyalty system, software, etc.)\n\nAfter opening the establishment: \n\nEnsuring the supply of raw materials, packaging and other materials (especially marketing), including technology and logistics\n\nWaf-Waf headquarters support\n\nSetting up a marketing strategy and assistance with local marketing\n\nEstablishment control systems\n\nComplete software equipment - cash register system, warehouses\n\nEvaluating your performance and finding the optimal solution\n\nDevelopment and adherence to brand standards"

-    Waf-Waf headquarters support

-    Setting up a marketing strategy and assistance with local marketing

-    Establishment control systems

-    Complete software equipment - cash register system, warehouses

-    Evaluating your performance and finding the optimal solution

-    Development and adherence to brand standards
 - title: ESSENTIAL REQUIREMENTS
   description: |-
     Financial security (possibly by loan)